 Welcome to my website!

 This website is about the people, places, and things that inspire me in business, love, and life.
 I hope that by sharing a collection of what moves me will in turn inspire others to live their life to the fullest.
-This is my legacy – one that not only those closest to my children and me can look back to but one that I hope will bring passion to those I have yet to meet.
+This is my legacy – one that not only those closest to me and my children can look back to but one that I hope will bring passion to those I have yet to meet.

 Thank you for visiting my site.
-Be inspired.
+Be inspired!

 Her family is one of those that escaped the devastating situation in Vietnam in 1976, risked their lives, gave up all their fortunes, and went through an arduous refugee process.
-By the time they arrived in Canada, her parents had nothing left but the 4 gold necklaces they saved up for as wedding gifts for their children.
-Amy’s family literally started life anew in Canada starting in 1979.
+By the time they arrived in Canada, her parents had nothing left but the 4 gold necklaces they saved for wedding gifts for their children.
+Amy’s family literally started life anew in Canada in 1979.

 A successful entrepreneur with a laser intuition for identifying and creating exponential business opportunities, she brings proven insight and passion to new ventures.
 Sans an MBA, she was able to build a successful retail franchise chain and grow a large mortgage brokering business.
 Trusted for her integrity and honesty, she was given responsibility for and became successful in property management and private fund management for her clients.
 She created a unique business model in high-end luxury home developments, proof that she loves dealing with niche markets.